roman-milk/roman-milk.github.io/straight-housewife-blackmailed.md

  "I'm calling.
 She said if I didn't call by eleven she would send out the picture of my daughter to the whole school," she said, clearly petrified.

  Just then my phone rang.
 It was a blocked number and assumedly Tamara.
 I answered it, "What?"
-Report_Story #3